 We’re going to get advanced today.
 We’re going to really dive deep into customer churn: new customer and lost customer analysis in Power BI.
+You may watch the full video of this tutorial at the bottom of this blog.

 Another term for this is attrition analysis because we want to see how our customer are churning, how many of our customers are coming on board and buying our products, how many are coming back and buying some more, how many customers we are losing, and so forth.